Veering branched surfaces, surgeries, and geodesic flows: Geodesic flows I: Genus zero orbifolds, Montesinos knots and links

 Notice that we can obtained the cores of these solid tori by taking the union of the line segments $\{\pm c'_i(t)\}$ above $c_i$.
 This shows that the cores of the complementary regions of $B_0$ are exactly given by $\overset{\leftrightarrow}{c}$.

-We now complete the proof of (i) of \Cref{defn:avbs}.
+We now show \Cref{defn:avbs}(i).
 Suppose there is a disc sector without corners.
 The boundary of the sector cannot be cooriented outwards, otherwise one of the complementary regions of $B_0$ adjacent to the sector cannot be a 2-cusped solid torus.
 But if the boundary of the sector is cooriented inwards, then the complementary region of $B_0$ that contains the component of the branch locus that is the boundary would be a 2-cusped solid torus whose core is homotopically trivial in $T^1 S^2(2,...,2)$.
 But we know that no component of $\overset{\leftrightarrow}{c}$ is homotopically trivial, hence we reach a contradiction.

-Property (iii) of \Cref{defn:vbs} is true by construction, since in the movie we only performed moves as listed in \Cref{fig:moves1}, and for the portion of the branched surface we used to cap off the movie, there are no triple points.
+\Cref{defn:vbs}(iii) is true by construction, since in the movie we only performed moves as listed in \Cref{fig:moves1}, and for the portion of the branched surface we used to cap off the movie, there are no triple points.
 This proves that $B_0$ is an almost veering branched surface.

-We remark that annulus and M\"obius band sectors can only arise when there are sectors of $B_0 \cap T$ with two nonconsecutive sides on $\partial T$, which is when $n=4$.
-So for $n \geq 5$, this proof actually shows that $B_0$ is veering.